-To understand the uses of the Excel IF statement function, let us consider a few examples:
+To understand the uses of the Excel IF statement function, let’s consider a few examples:

 Example 1 – Simple Excel IF Statement

 Suppose we wish to do a very simple test.
-We want to test if the value in cell C2 of greater than or equal to the value in cell D2.
-If the argument is true, then we want to return some text stating “Yes it is”, and if it’s not true then we want to display “No it isn’t”.
+We want to test if the value in cell C2 is greater than or equal to the value in cell D2.
+If the argument is true, then we want to return some text stating “Yes it is”, and if it’s not true, then we want to display “No it isn’t”.

-You can see exactly how the Excel IF statement works in simple example below.
+You can see exactly how the Excel IF statement works in the simple example below.

 Result when true: